-A third person climbed up the New York Times building last week, forcing the Times to make adjustments to the structure.
-This trend is similar to the common backyard problem of squirrels scaling birdfeeders.
+A third person climbed up The New York Times building last week, forcing the media giant to make adjustments to the facade of its structure.
+This trend is similar to the common backyard problem of squirrels scaling bird feeders.
 Maybe the NYT can learn from some of these tips to keep critters from climbing up and pillaging the seed:

 3. Cap the building with a dome (the windows already don't open).

 6. Incorporate rotating beams that turn under the climber's weight.
 You know, like MXC (the rotating cylinders are a couple of accidents in to the clip).

 8. Sprinkle the urine of a natural predator around the base of the building (try fox urine).